-A threshold concept can be considered as akin to a portal, opening up a new and previously inaccessible way of thinking about something.
+- A threshold concept can be considered as akin to a portal, opening up a new and previously inaccessible way of thinking about something.
 It represents a transformed way of understanding, or interpreting, or viewing something without which the learner cannot progress.
-As a consequence of comprehending a threshold concept there may thus be a transformed internal view of subject matter, subject landscape, or even world view.
 (Professors Jan Meyer and Ray Land, developed further by David Didau).

-Your curriculum is your school.
+- Your curriculum is your school.
 So, to the greatest extent possible, it pays to own it, to shape it and to celebrate it.
-It’s so powerful if you can be on the front foot before anyone else comes along to test it out.
-Here’s our curriculum: This is what we are.
+Here's our curriculum.
+This is what we are.
 This is what we do.
-And we’re proud of it.
+And we're proud of it.
 (Tom Sherrington).